JodeneGarvey/Uber-Power-BI-Data-Analysis-Project/README.md

 The dashboard provides insights into:

-Trip demand patterns by hour, day, and time of day High-frequency pickup and drop-off locations
+Trip demand patterns by hour, day, and time of day.
+High-frequency pickup and drop-off locations.
-Vehicle type usage and booking distribution
+Vehicle type usage and booking distribution.
-Ride trends across weekdays and peak periods
+Ride trends across weekdays and peak periods.

 Key features include interactive visualizations, geospatial mapping, and drill-through capabilities, enabling users to explore trends in depth.
 The project demonstrates strong skills in data modeling, ETL processes, and business intelligence reporting, aligning with real-world analytics scenarios where organizations rely on data to optimize operations and improve decision-making.